 87. How would atelectasis show up on a chest x-ray?

-88. How would ARDS show up on chest x-ray?
+88. How would ARDS appear on a chest x-ray?

 It would show a concave superior interface/border or basilar infiltrates with a meniscus.